islomar/typescript-kata-template/README.md

 ## HOW to use it
 1. Generate a repo using this one as a template, following [these instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)
-2. Replace the `python-kata-name` placeholder that appears in several files with your own name (e.g. `python-fizzbuzz`).
+2. Replace the `typescript-kata-name` placeholder that appears in several files with your own name (e.g. `typescript-fizzbuzz`).
-    - For example, you can easily do it running `make rename-project new-name=python-fizzbuzz`
+    - For example, you can easily do it running `make rename-project new-name=typescript-fizzbuzz`

 ## Prerequisites
 - You need [Docker](https://docs.docker.com/get-docker/) installed.